OKNoah/final-orm/modules/ui-js/readme.md

   watch(exp, handler){
-    // Watch expression with this, context,
+    // Watch expression with this as context,
-    // and call handler if expression value is change.
+    // and call handler if expression value will change.
-    // Example we can use watch prop of component:
+    // For example, we can use watch prop of component:

     this.watch('prop', value => console.log(value))
     this.prop = 11